UPB-SysSec/stekruebe-server-tests/results.md

     - fallback (no SNI): first host (**TODO does something like `default_host` exist?**)
 - openlitespeed
     - only allows one STEK per running server (neither listeners nor vHosts can use a different stek)

+## DONE

+Es gibt bei Apache eine Option SSLStrictSNIVHostCheck On Wenn man dann die SNI weglässt kriegt man HTTP 403 You don't have permission to access this resource.Reason: The client software did not provide a hostname using Server Name Indication (SNI), which is required to access this server.

+Willst du das vllt noch mit aufnehmen?

+---

+- Evaluate same cert on both servers
+- OLS admin interface